6 tips for running better product demos that move deals forward

 While enterprise sales involve longer cycles and are less dependent on a person’s momentary mood, the impression you give during a demo lingers, and because of that, the mood you carry into a demo is critical.
 For that reason, it’s important to find activities that put you into the right headspace.
 Thankfully, there are countless ways of doing this.

 My colleague Jomar meditates for a few minutes before each call.
 Others follow Amy Cuddy’s advice and strike a power pose.
 Our founder Mark smiles to put himself in a better mood.
-There are books dedicated to this kind of thing, and there’s lots to try — so start experimenting and find something that works for you!
+There are countless books dedicated to improving your psyche and many techniques to try — start experimenting and find something that works for you!

-A demo is a conversation, not just a presentation.
+A product demo is a conversation, not just a presentation.

 Every time he was in someone’s home, just before he started his sales pitch, he would say to the family: “Oh, I forgot some really important information in my car and I need to get it.
 I don’t want to interrupt the test; so, would you mind if I let myself out and back into your home?”
 The family would always agree, sometimes giving him a key.